grahamhz/pane-switcher/readme.md

 }
 $scope.paneSwitcherCtrl.push_popup('totally-cool-popup', attrs, popup);
 ```
 And there you have it!
-This assumes that you have a directive in your angular app called `totallyCoolPopup`.
+This assumes that you have a directive in your AngularJS app called `totallyCoolPopup`.
 This will create an instance of that directive and animate it onto the page!
 You'll also need to hook up `confirm()` and `cancel()` to remove the popup and then do whatever you want it to.

 In order for this to work, the HTML template for `totallyCoolPopup` might look something like this:
 ```html